ve3wmb/OrionWspr/README.md

 Changelog :

+v0.12a - Introduced board configuration.
+Individual .h files are stored in board_configuration folder and are coped and renamed
+OrionBoardConfig.h to provide #defines necessary to configure PINs and functionality include HW vs SW Serial (to GPS and debug monitor) as well as HW and SW I2C communication with the Si5351a.
+See OrionBoardConfig.h for more info.

 v0.11a - replaced TinyGps library with NeoGps to resolve compatibility issues with uBlox NEO-M8N due to TinyGpses lack of support for GNSSes other the GPS.